-- Click on the adjacent Text Action menu (…) icon to open the Watermark Tokens Manager dialog box.
+- Click on the adjacent (…) icon to open the Watermark Tokens Manager dialog box.
 Select a token or collection of tokens from the list displayed, from the Group or Presets drop-down menus, or add a combination of text and tokens, and select OK.

 The watermark will be visible on the image in the Viewer.

-- Click on the Font Action menu button (... icon) to adjust the font and color of the text.
+- Click on the (...) icon next to the Font field to adjust the font and color of the text.